Can you go flying with Vertigo?

 Sensory Overload in the Airport

 Sensory overload can occur when your brain is receiving too much new input at once, such as loud music with a spinning disco ball.
-Sensory overload can definitely exacerbate dizziness, vertigo, and nausea.
+Overloading your senses with too much stimuli can exacerbate dizziness, vertigo, and nausea.

 These feelings will become worse if the experience also triggers anxiety.